 Sound finances and legalities are essentials for every business, at any stage.
 However for many startups struggling to get off the ground, good legal advice is often out of budget.
-I spoke to Elle Hosie the founder of Elletrepreneur, who specialises in this area.
+I spoke to Elle Hosie the founder of Elletrepreneur, who specialises in working with start-ups.

 How did you start Elletrepreneur?